markravinet/old_markravinet.github.io/inferring_selection_part2.md

----
-title: "Inferring selection in the genome - part 2"
+# Inferring selection in the genome - part 2
-layout: archive
-permalink: /sliding_windows/
----

 ### Going further - using haplotype statistics